 Setting Description Factory Default Daylight Saving Time This is used to set the clock forward or backward according to the configurations set below for a defined Daylight Saving Time duration.
 Select Disable to disable the Daylight Saving Time configuration.
 Select Recurring and configure the Daylight Saving Time duration to repeat the configuration every year.
-Select Non-Recurring and configure the Daylight Saving Time duration for single time configuration.
+Select Non-Recurring and configure the Daylight Saving Time duration.
 Disabled